calaquin/calwriter/README.md

 - Editor background color can be customized
 - Books can specify a color for their tab groups
 - Optional pre-edit mode for inserting icon tags with a click
+- Export and import your database as `.calwdb` files

 ## Running with Docker